ccmvumc/garjus/README.md

 All can be utilized in python scripts or via the [command-line interface](docs/cli.md).
 A current view can be had in the [dashboard](docs/dashboard.md) which provides a single point of access to data in XNAT/REDCap.

-At CCMVUMC, garjus is used to automate EEG/MRI/PET image processing as well as related data including Eprime, gaitrite, NIH Toolbox, NIH Examiner, Fitbit.
+At CCMVUMC, garjus is used to automate EEG/MRI/PET image processing as well as management of related data including Eprime, gaitrite, NIH Toolbox, NIH Examiner, Fitbit.
 Automations are initially triggered when a user enters the scan identifier from the scanner and continue all the way through to analysis.

 ## Quickstart